SetProtocol/STIPS/STIPS/STIP-002.md

 This is likely the simplest, but least trustless strategy.
 This requires that we calculate the price impact experienced at regular interval splits between v2 and v3.
 When we find a percentage split where the price impact is identical for v2 and v3, we have found the one that experiences the least total slippage.
 An example of this method can be seen here: https://github.com/ncitron/TradeSplitterResearch/blob/master/scripts/offchainV2V3Splitter.ts.
 This method's main drawback is requiring a trusted keeper to calculate this split off-chain.
 Additionally, this method is slow to compute with a high degree of accuracy.
 There may be some optimizations we can make to increase its speed.
 ### Strategy 2: Optimistic execution of V3, with V2 as a fallback
 This strategy makes use of the Solidity's try/catch statement, to perform well in both the average case, and worst case scenario.
 First calculate the price impact of a V2 swap.
 Next calculate a minOutput parameter for the V3 swap guarantees that the V3 swap perform better than V2.
 We can wrap this is a try/catch.
 If the V3 swap is successful then we finish execution.
 If the swap reverts (since it could not provide a better price than V2), then it catches and executes the swap on V2.
 The reason we execute the V3 swap optimistically is because getting a price quote for Uniswap V3 is nearly as expensive as actually executing the trade.
 This strategy has many of the same positive properties as strategy 3, but at a much lower gas price.
+### Strategy 3: On-chain routing
+On-chain routing would simply select between Uniswap V2 and V3 by receiving quotes for each, and routing the trade using whichever provides the most optimal price.
+This strategy is simple, but has the drawback of not being particularly gas efficient since receiving a Uniswap V3 quote costs ~120k gas for single-hop trades, and ~170k gas for multi-hop trades.
+### Strategy 4: Off-chain routing
+This strategy is similar to strategy three, except it allows the keeper bot the select whether to execute a trade with Uniswap V3 or V2.
+The FlexibleLeverageStrategyAdapter will store max trade size for both Uniswap V2 and V3, which if tuned correctly, will prevent keepers from executing large trades on V2.
+The main benefit of this is increased gas efficiency compared to strategy three.

 ## Implementation Discussion
 ### Trade Routing: